If you work in public relations, you must use data to inform your PR strategy.

-It would be amazing to launch a PR strategy, sit back, relax, sip on a glass of wine and watch the results come pouring in.
+It would be amazing to launch your public relations strategy, sit back, relax, sip on a glass of wine, and watch the results come pouring in.
 But, sadly, that will never happen.

-Every brand must learn to develop a media relations strategy that delivers results.
+Every brand must learn to develop a PR strategy that delivers results.
 However, not every organization knows how to do this the right way.
 In this post, I’ll walk you through creating a strategic PR strategy for your business.
 I’ll start by laying out your media relations goals and objectives, developing critical messaging, and identifying your target audience.
-Finally, we’ll outline some tips for implementing your public relations plan and improving your PR media strategy across the board.
+Finally, we’ll outline some tips for implementing your public relations plan and improving your PR media strategy.

-Before we jump into the content, it’s critical to define public relations for those of you who might be new to the industry.
+Before we jump into the content, defining public relations for those new to the industry is critical.

 A public relations strategy is a plan to protect and promote a brand’s reputation.
-It involves developing positive relationships with the media and creating a positive image externally, using a series of key messages.
+It involves developing positive relationships with the media and using key messages to create a positive image externally.

-Establishing a solid public relations strategy is critical to the success of any business, but it’s also important to understand that not all press is good press.
-So before you begin creating plans for promoting your business and forging positive relationships with the media, consider the repercussions of receiving bad publicity and work out strategies for handling negative media coverage or a PR crisis should it happen.
-Trust me; it’ll happen.
+Establishing a solid public relations strategy is critical to the success of any business, but it’s also important to understand that not all press is good.
+So before creating plans for promoting your business and forging positive relationships with the media, consider the repercussions of receiving bad publicity and devise strategies for handling negative media coverage or a PR crisis.
+Trust me, it’ll happen.

 Public Relations vs. Marketing